fajni/Personal-Workout-App/README.md

-# Gym-App
+# Workout-App

-Personal Gym-App is mainly made for my own purposes.
+Personal Workout-App is mainly made for my own purposes.
 All data is saved locally using Room library, so there's no need for internet connection.

 ## Features